NOAA-CSL/MELODIES-MONET/docs/tutorial/installation.rst

 Appendix.
 If you are installing MELODIES MONET on NCAR Cheyenne or NOAA Hera follow these machine specific instructions instead.

-- :ref:`NCAR Cheyenne <appendix/machine-specific-install:NCAR HPC Cheyenne>`
+- :ref:`NCAR Cheyenne <appendix/machine-specific-install:NCAR HPC Cheyenne/Casper>`
 - :ref:`NOAA Hera <appendix/machine-specific-install:NOAA HPC Hera>`

 To install MELODIES MONET on your laptop or on HPC machines in general follow